avaneev/prvhash/README.md

 after some point the period increase is non-linear due to small shuffling space.
 Shuffling space can be increased considerably with a "parallel" arrangement.
 Depending on the initial seed value, the period may fluctuate.
+The commented out `Ctr++...` instructions can be uncommented to check the period increase due to sparse entropy input.

 ```
 #include "prvhash_core.h"